Graduate Students

 Jem Shin

-A first-year PhD student whose research interests include 20th-century literature, modernism, and queer theory.
+A second-year PhD student whose research interests include 20th-century literature, modernism, and queer theory.
 They received a BA in English and Economics from Wesleyan University with a senior thesis titled "Finding A Queer Time and Place: Coming of Age and Coming Out in the Twentieth-Century Bildungsroman."

 Nicola Solly